meixinchoy/FCC-API-and-Microservices-Exercises/README.md

 This is a repo for learning API and microservices with free code camp.

-All code is written in nodejs and express.js
+All code is written in javascript with nodejs, mongodb and express.js